 Gnocchi is a small dumpling usually made from potatoes as well as eggs and flour.
 Gnocchi is usually sold in vacuum-sealed packages and can be found near the pasta in your local grocery store.

 Like pasta, it is typically served with a variety of sauces and toppings such as cheese, tomato sauce, cream, or pesto.
-But unlike pasta, you can cook gnocchi by either boiling or pan-frying in a little oil or butter.
+Our gnocchi with lemon cream sauce is delicious for a spring-time dinner.
+Unlike pasta, you can cook gnocchi by either boiling or pan-frying in a little oil or butter.
 Both methods produce gnocchi that is soft and pillowy on the inside but fried gnocchi will be crispy on the outside.

 Key Ingredients and Substitutions